libops/docs/docs/development/cli.md

 ### import db

-Running `sitectl import db` can get a SQL file on your local machine imported into a LibOps environment.
+Running `sitectl import db` can get a SQL file on your local machine imported into a libops environment.
 For example, to import a SQL file called "drupal.sql" from your local machine to development you can run:

 ```
 sitectl import db --file drupal.sql